featurevisor/featurevisor/docs/use-cases/experiments.md

   - call-to-action (CTA) button

 We now want to run both A/B Tests and Multivariate Tests using Featurevisor.

+{% callout type="note" title="Understanding the building blocks" %}
+Before going further in this guide, you are recommended to learn about the building blocks of Featurevisor to understand the concepts used in this guide:

+- [Attributes](/docs/attributes): building block for conditions
+- [Segments](/docs/segments): conditions for targeting users
+- [Features](/docs/features): feature flags and variables with rollout rules
+- [SDKs](/docs/sdks): how to consume datafiles in your applications

+The [quick start](/docs/quick-start) can be very handy as a summary.
+{% /callout %}

 ## A/B Test on CTA button